Mark-MDO47/RubberBandGun/README.md

 Jim felt like this wasn't reliable enough and designed a SIDEWINDER mechanism that uses a motor to release one or more rubber bands at a time; this was used on the "ORANGE" RBG.

 The current parts list and schematics contain both the CLOTHESPIN (SOLENOID) and the SIDEWINDER (MOTOR) mechanisms.

+Git tag Silver-1.0 is the version of software that is in the SILVER CLOTHESPIN (SOLENOID) RBG
 * There is a definition of DLYSOLENOID in RBG_SciFi_StatesAndInputs.h that needs to be adjusted to account for the differences.
 See the comments near that definition if interested.

+Development is continuing to make a minimum as well as a maximum activation time for the solenoid or motor mechanism.
+This will get a tag when complete and tested.
+* This uses DLYSOLENOID_MIN and DLYSOLENOID_MAX.
+The Silver-1.0 version DLYSOLENOID corresponds to DLYSOLENOID_MAX in the later versions.

 ## Sounds